 An adaptation of a commercial kitchen appliance, air fryers are the hottest new item for home cooks.
 And with good reason: They’re an exceptionally versatile tool that can give a crisp almost as good as deep frying, but without the added calories and waste of frying in oil.

 Are you considering adding an air fryer for meat to your collection of kitchen appliances?
-If so, you’ve come to the right place — because we’ve collected the opinions of expert reviewers and professional chefs to help point you towards the best air fryer for meat for your home.
+If so, you’ve come to the right place — because we’ve collected the opinions of expert reviewers and professional chefs to help point you toward the best air fryer for meat for your home.

 In this guide, we’ll explain the ins and outs of air fryers before going into detail on which air fryers are best for meat.
 After taking into account a few important considerations to make before buying one, we’ll give you our choices for the three best air fryers for meat that you can add to your kitchen.

-Best Overall: GoWise USA GW22731
+1. Best Overall: GoWise USA GW22731

 Featuring a generous basket capacity paired with some of the easiest controls to use of any air fryer we’ve seen, GoWise USA’s air fryer seems ideally suited for meats.
 Its vertically-oriented design saves space on countertops, and its fan is one of the quietest of any air fryer on the market today.

-If a 7 quart capacity makes the GoWise a little bit too big for your countertops, they now offer models in 2 quart and 5 quart as well.
+If a 7-quart capacity makes the GoWise a little bit too big for your countertops, they now offer models in 2-quart and 5-quart as well.
 All three models boast eight different cooking modes, too — air fry, roast, broil, dehydrate, grill, bake, reheat, or keep warm — making them surprisingly versatile for how affordable they are.
 The dehydrate method is a particularly nice touch, as it opens up the possibility for making your own beef jerky in small batches.

 Perhaps the only downside of the GoWise is that its basket is just slightly more difficult to clean than we’d like.
 But considering the price and one-year warranty, we’re confident that this is still the best air fryer for meat.

-Best On A Budget: Farberware HF-919B
+2. Best On A Budget: Farberware HF-919B

 Small, simple, and affordable, Farberware’s air fryer is a tiny powerhouse of an appliance that is ideally suited for small kitchens.
-Its 3.2-quart capacity is nothing to marvel at, but the foolproof controls and ultra-quiet fan make it our choice for the best value air fryer for meat.
+Its 3.2-quart capacity is nothing to marvel at, but the foolproof controls and ultra-quiet fan make it our choice for the best-value air fryer for meat.

 We’re also big fans of the simple push-button and dial controls for the Farberware air fryer.
 They’re likely to hold up very well over time, which more digitally-oriented control schemes don’t offer.
-It’s as close to a buy it for life option as you’re likely to find with an air fryer, seeing as they’re a quite new technology.
+It’s as close to a buy-it-for-life option as you’re likely to find with an air fryer, seeing as they’re a quite new technology.

 As with our top pick, Farberware’s air fryer basket is more difficult to clean than we’d like.
 If you’re looking to try out an air fryer for the first time, though, it’s an excellent choice — and the two-year warranty certainly doesn’t hurt anything, either.

-Best Upgrade: NuWave BRIO 37001
+3. Best Upgrade: NuWave BRIO 37001

 For the dedicated air fryer enthusiast, upgrading to NuWave’s BRIO is an excellent investment.
-It has a best-in-class 6-quart fryer basket that is the easiest to clean of any air fryer we’ve seen, as well as a quiet fan that won’t disturb anyone.
+It has a best-in-class 6-quart fryer basket that is the easiest to clean off any air fryer we’ve seen, as well as a quiet fan that won’t disturb anyone.
 If you have the space and budget for this model, it can easily make enough food for entire dinners.

-One touch controls, six presets, and an included meat thermometer set the NuWave apart from other air fryers when it comes to cooking meat.
+One touch control, six presets, and an included meat thermometer set the NuWave apart from other air fryers when it comes to cooking meat.
 That includes a preset for dehydrating, giving you the option of making small batches of jerky at home.

 The only downside, of course, is the NuWave’s higher price tag.
 Thankfully, it comes with a one-year warranty to protect your investment — making it our choice as the best upgrade for an air fryer for meat.